abailly/abailly.github.io/drafts/cm-arch-design.md

 ## Haskell

-Haskell is a fay that has been leaning over Capital Match's cradle since the beginning.
-Using it was an obvious choice for me, even if I had had limited professional experience with Haskell before that:
+Basing Capital Match's tech stack on Haskell was an obvious choice for me from the onset, even if I had had limited professional experience with Haskell before that:

 * Haskell is a [very mature language](http://research.microsoft.com/en-us/um/people/simonpj/papers/history-of-haskell/) with a
   [state-of-the-art compiler](https://www.haskell.org/ghc/) that receives constant attention from a bunch of extremely bright people